Irreligion in Poland: Recent developments

 After the fall of the Polish People's Republic, despite the lack of state support, atheism and the process of secularization have not disappeared.
-In 2007, the wave of popularity of the book "The God Delusion" by Richard Dawkins. and his social campaign under the name of The Out Campaign started in the Anglo-Saxon countries and reached Poland.
+In 2007, the wave of popularity of the book "The God Delusion" by Richard Dawkins. and his social campaign under the name of The Out Campaign started in English speaking countries and reached Poland.
 Thus the List of Internet Atheists and Agnostics was established, led by the Polish Association of Rationalists.
 On that list a person could openly admit their atheism or agnosticism.
 The initiative aimed to promote ideological assertiveness among the unbelievers, checking the presence of believers in the social life and the strengthening of cooperation between free thinkers.
 Many leading Polish media have written dozens of articles about this initiative, causing a discussion on the situation of unbelievers in Poland (Gazeta Wyborcza, Cross-section, Overview, Republic, Newsweek, Trybuna, Gazeta Pomorska, Kurier Lubelski, Wirtualna Polska, Życie Warszawy), and on the radio TOK FM a debate about atheism took place between the academic priest Gregory Michalczyk and the founder and then-president of the Polish Rationalist Association, Mariusz Agnosiewicz.
 After two months since the launch of Letters, inscribed on it more than 7500 participants of the action.
 Agnosiewicz went a step further by organising a campaign under the name Internet Photo Atheists, which was launched on 6 December 2009.

 In response to the rapid progress of atheism in Poland, a Parliamentary Group for prevention of atheism in Poland was established in 2012 by the Polish Sejm.
 It consists of 39 deputies and 2 senators.
-At the turn of 2012/2013, the Polish Association of Rationalists, together with the Foundation Freedom of Religion organized in several Polish cities including Rzeszow, Lublin, Czestochowa, Kraków and Swiebodzin an action under the slogan "Do not steal, do not kill, do not believe" and "If you do not believe, you are not alone".
+At the turn of 2012/2013, the Polish Association of Rationalists, together with the Foundation Freedom of Religion organized in several Polish cities including Rzeszów, Lublin, Częstochowa, Kraków and Świebodzin an action under the slogan "Do not steal, do not kill, do not believe" and "If you do not believe, you are not alone".
 According to the organizers they served to consolidate the people of atheistic worldview.
 On March 29, 2014, an Atheists' March was organized in Warsaw in the framework of Days of Atheism, during which there was a staging of the execution of Kazimierz Łyszczyński, sentenced in 1689 to death for his treatise "the non-existence of the gods," in which the role was played by Jan Hartman, a professor of philosophy, bioethics and then an activist of Your Movement, a progressivist political party.